EMMA Help Topics

 button to open your browser's file dialog.
 Navigate to find the file on your workstation, and select it to begin the provisional upload of the file.As this is occurring, an orange progress bar will appear just above the buttons.
 When file processed successfully, EMMA will display the file name.

-(If the progress bar completes but no file name is listed, then a problem encountered in processing the file.
-You may wish to contact emmahelp@virginia.edu.)
+(If the progress bar completes but no file name is listed, then a problem encountered in processing the file; please contact an EMMA administrator for help.)

 This step gives EMMA an opportunity to verify the integrity of the file.
 For certain file formats, metadata may be discovered that will be used to "pre-populate" the submission form.